FIRST LEGO LEAGUE ROBOTICS

 The robotics seasons add up to tons of fun while students apply STEM concepts and imagination to solve a problem.
 Along their journey, they develop critical thinking and team-building skills, basic STEM applications, and even presentation skills, as they must present their solutions with a dash of creativity to judges.

-The virtual information meeting for the 23-24 season will be May 2nd at 7pm.
-View the informational slides here.
+The virtual information meeting for the 2025- 2026 season will be March 27 at 7pm.
+Meeting to be held on Microsoft Teams.

 How does my student apply to participate in the program?

-To participate in the 2023-24 FLL season, students must attend a CUSD school and families must complete a digital application (coming soon!).
+To participate in FIRST LEGO League in CUSD, students must attend a CUSD school and families must complete a digital application.
 Once the application has been submitted, coach/teacher recommendation forms will be sent out.
 Following, teams will be formed and families notified of their assigned team.
-Families will register and pay their donation once teams have been assigned.
+Students new to the program must complete a Beginning LEGO Robotics camp, offered over the summer through CEF’s Summer Enrichment Camp.
+Families will register and provide donation once teams have been assigned in late summer.

 What are the two different tracks for robotics?